okelloEnos/okelloEnos/README.md

 Currently working on building my self as an Android Mobile Developer.

 - 🤔 I'm an IT undergrad student at Masinde Muliro University of Science and Technology.
-- 🌱 I’m currently learning Kotlin.
+- 🌱 I’m currently learning Kotlin in GADS program and Flutter at Person level(Self teaching).
 - ⚡ Based in Kakamega, Kenya.

 ![](https://komarev.com/ghpvc/?username=okelloEnos&color=green)